7 Amazing Contest Ideas to Boost Social Engagement

-While most apps that support such functionality are driving and booking-based, you can still effectively use them to your benefit.
+While most apps that support such functionality are driving and booking-based, you can still use them effectively.

-To compete with e-commerce platforms, you can encourage people who visit your store to “check-in” while they are on site.
+To compete with e-commerce platforms, you can encourage people visiting your store to “check in” while on site.

 You will likely need a contest app in order to run an instant-win contest, but the excitement and engagement you’ll generate from this type of a Facebook contest idea will definitely make it worthwhile! – Kim Garst